You will LOVE these easy DIY custom coasters made from maps! Make them for yourself, or as a gift they’ll treasure for many years to come!

 3. Glue down edges.

-Dip a finger into some Modge Podge (or Elmer’s glue) to help affix edges/corners of your map to the tile.
+Dip a finger into some Mod Podge (or Elmer’s glue) to help affix edges/corners of your map to the tile.
 Be liberal with the glue.

-4. Smooth layer of glue over top of map.
+4. Smoothe layer of glue over the top of the map.

 5. Let dry.